Spatial correlations in SIS processes on random regular graphs: A modified steady-state analysis on random regular networks

-Alongside the dynamical trajectory of infection density, we now compute the steady-state value of infection density, $\bar{x}_{I}$, within the corrected mean-field framework, which corresponds to the so-called endemic state.
-This is of particular interest in percolation theory, where the non-equilibrium phase transition between endemicity and elimination of the virus at a critical rate of infection, $\beta_{c}$, is not fully understood on a wide range of network topologies.
+Alongside the dynamical trajectory of infection density, we now compute the steady-state value of infection density, $\bar{x}_{I}$, predicted within the MPM framework.
+This quantity is of particular interest in percolation theory, where the non-equilibrium phase transition between endemicity and disease elimination at a critical infection rate, $\beta_{c}$, is not fully understood on a wide range of network topologies.
 Setting $\dd x_{I} / \dd t = 0$ in Eq.~\eqref{eq:SISLogisticCorrectred}, we find